Another perfect night by Williams lifts Celtics over Rockets

 Friday marked just the second time this season that Boston went with a starting lineup of Brown, Tatum, Williams, Marcus Smart and Kemba Walker.

-The group worked well together, opening the game 7 of 10 from the field, including 4 of 5 from 3-point range.
+The group worked well together, opening the game 7 of 10 from the field, including 4 for 5 from 3-point range.

 The Celtics also had much better ball movement in transition and in the half court, which led to them taking many more of those shots in rhythm.
 They finished the opening period with 10 assists and had 35 for the game.